molgenis/molgenis-service-armadillo/docs/ops/installing.md

 systemctl start armadillo
 ```

-After the installation is complet armadillo is listening on port 8080.
+After the installation is complete Armadillo is listening on port 8080.
 Test the setup by visiting `http://armadillo.cohort.study.com:8080` or type in the terminal `wget http://localhost:8080` to see a text response.

 > Note: the Armadillo website is not secure yet so you need to setup a *front-end* proxy.

+When having setup this *front-end* proxy you could get a bad gateway.
+This mostly means Armadillo is not ready yet as you already have tested armadillo as mentioned above.

+> 502 Bad Gateway
+> nginx/1.18.0 (Ubuntu)

+Recheck with `wget http://localhost:8080` and check the log files.

 ## Setting up Proxy Server